-2.34 OECTA members believe that as much as possible, school boards should be directing funding toward the fundamental ingredient in a successful education system: the interaction between a well-trained teacher and a well-supported student.
+- 2.44 It is imperative that new funds for mental health services, special education programs, professional services and supports, and other initiatives are spent as intended.
+Rather than scaling back reporting requirements, we should be strengthening the process by which funds are distributed and allocated.
+In many cases, there is still no clear process to determine how allocations are made until after funding has been distributed.
+To hold school boards to account, there should be an annual process of consultation with teacher representatives at each school board regarding locally determined expenditures, as well as prompt reporting with real-time transfers of data where possible. - 2.45 OECTA members believe that as much as possible, school boards should be directing funding toward the fundamental ingredient in a successful education system: the interaction between a well-trained teacher and a well-supported student.
 Unfortunately, this is not always the case.
-We are particularly troubled that a number of school boards are turning to organizations such as School Boards'

-Co-operative Inc. (SCBI) to advise them on issues of worker's compensation, health and safety, and attendance management, despite the fact that boards already employ staff for these purposes in schools and central offices.
+We are particularly troubled that a number of school boards are turning to organizations such as School Boards' Co-operative Inc. (SBCI) to advise them on issues of worker's compensation, health and safety, and attendance management, despite the fact that boards already employ staff for these purposes in schools and central offices.
 SBCI hides its data and methodology from the public, making it impossible to verify findings.
 This is especially problematic given that SBCI profits by promoting these unverified findings and selling one-size-fits-all solutions.
 This is a poor use of education funding, which is not in the interests of students or school communities.

-2.35 Publicly Funded Catholic Education
+2.46 Publicly Funded Catholic Education